-A symmetry of a strategic game G is a permutation over the players of G such that the strategy spaces of permuted players remain the same, and the utility of a player under an action profile is the same as the utility of the permuted player under the permuted action profile.
-Given a subgroup H of the symmetric group on n symbols S_n , we say that a game G with n players is H-symmetric if, for every $\chi \in H$, χ is a symmetry of the game G. An H-symmetric strategy profile of an H-symmetric game G is a strategy profile σ such that for all $\chi \in H$, $\chi(\sigma) = \sigma$.
+A symmetry of a strategic game G is a permutation over the players of G such that the strategy spaces of permuted players remain the same, and the utility of a player under an action profile is the same as the utility of the permuted player under the permuted action profile.9 For example, the permutation (1 2)(3), here written in the standard cycle notation, is a symmetry of the strategic game of Fig. 5, while the permutation (1 2 3) is not.
+Given a subgroup H of the symmetric group over $\{1, ..., n\}$, we say that a game G with n players is H-symmetric if, for every $\chi \in H$, χ is a symmetry of the game G. In the example of Fig. 5, the only nontrivial subgroup that makes the game H-symmetric is the set of two permutations $\{(1)(2)(3), (1 2)(3)\}$.
+An H-symmetric strategy profile of an H-symmetric game G is a strategy profile σ such that for all $\chi \in H$, $\chi(\sigma) = \sigma$.
+This notion of symmetry is a major instrument of our existence result, because as we will argue in Proposition 1 below, the existence of a multiselves equilibrium in an extensive game reduces to the existence of